transferzero/transferzero-sdk-dotnet/docs/RecipientsApi.md

             configuration.BasePath = "https://api-sandbox.transferzero.com/v1";

             var apiInstance = new RecipientsApi(configuration);
-            var recipientID = new Guid(); // Guid | ID of the recipient for whom the proof of payments will be returned.
+            var recipientID = new Guid?(); // Guid? | ID of the recipient for whom the proof of payments will be returned.
 Example: `/v1/recipients/9d4d7b73-a94c-4979-ab57-09074fd55d33/proof_of_payments`

             try {
                 // Returns list of proof of payments